Small Shipyard Grants

 - Federal Award Notices

-Following the evaluation outlined in Section E, the Maritime Administration will announce awarded projects by posting a list of selected projects at www.marad.dot.gov/ships-and-shipping/small-shipyard-grants.
+Following the evaluation outlined in Section E, and after the required notice to Congress, the Maritime Administration will announce awarded projects by posting a list of selected projects at www.marad.dot.gov/ships-and-shipping/small-shipyard-grants.
 Following the announcement, the Maritime Administration will contact the point of contact listed in the SF-424 to initiate development of the grant agreement.

 - Administrative and National Policy Requirements